Drevlianskyi Strict Nature Reserve

 Habitats

-At least 8 endangered habitats requiring specific protection under the Bern Convention (Resolution No 4 of the Standing Committee to the Bern Convention) have been identified in the area:
+The area hosts a diversity of wetland and woodland habitats.
+At least 8 of them require specific protection under the Bern Convention (Resolution No 4 of the Standing Committee to the Bern Convention):

 Aquatic and Wetland Habitats